 Do you have a couple of tips for me on the subject of dark background photography?
-I have the curtain, I have two soft boxes, but when it comes to adjusting the housing, it’s a bit complicated and I don’t want to miss it.
-I thank you in advance.
+I have the curtain, and I have two soft boxes, but when it comes to adjusting the housing, it’s a bit complicated and I don’t want to miss it.
+Thank you in advance.

 What Settings For The Studio Photo On A Dark Background?